 IGIS oversight is a key part of the oversight framework within which intelligence agencies operate.
 Inspections and inquiries make a positive contribution to compliance; they lead to effective changes in agency processes and assist in fostering a culture of compliance.
-Important to these outcomes is that we work cooperatively with other oversight bodies to work effectively in areas of overlap.
+Important to these outcomes is that we work cooperatively with other oversight bodies to avoid duplication.
 Our submissions to parliamentary committees contribute to informed debate about the activities of the agencies as well as the policies reflected in those activities.